 If you have bats in the attic, you should perform a full inspection of your building.
 This helps determine where the bat infestation entered your home from, which you can seal post bat removal.

-The best way to get rid of bats in the attic is exclusion – it’s important that you do not try to trap them.
+The best way how to get bats out of the attic is exclusion – it’s important that you do not try to trap them.
 Let them fly out of your home naturally, rather than forcing them out through capturing and trapping.
 Bats will need water and insects eventually, so excluding them is the safest option for both homeowner and pest.